mist861/5576-Blockchain/src/README.md

 npx hardhat node
 ```

+For more information on install Hardhat, see: https://hardhat.org/hardhat-runner/docs/getting-started.

-In a separate command line, in the hardhat directory, run:
+In a separate command line, in the /src/hardhat directory, run:

 ```
 npx hardhat run scripts/deploy.js --network localhost